Eper00/Adaptive-hook-drone/README.md

-# Package Delivery Task Using Curriculum Reinforcement Learning with a Quadcopter-Mounted Spiral Robot Manipulator
+## Package Transportation Using Curriculum Reinforcement Learning with a Quadcopter-Mounted Spiral Robot Manipulator